pelias/placeholder/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/pelias/placeholder.svg)](https://greenkeeper.io/)

 Placeholder is a parser for text inputs that understands relationships.
-It knows, for example, that Paris is a `city` in a `country` called France.
+It knows, for example, that Paris is a `city` in a `country` called France, and a completely separate Paris in a `region` called Texas, in a `country` called The United States.

 This allows for Placeholder to assist Pelias in parsing queries that might be ambiguous without that understanding.
 Placeholder can also serve as a fully